 For more information on the modules, please click here.

-All applications must reach the Department of Building by 12 noon on the last Friday of July.
+All applications must reach the Department of Building by 12 noon on first Friday of July.
 Students may also submit their applications via email to email@example.com by the above deadline.
 Late applications and/or incomplete application forms will not be considered.
 Successful applicants will be notified by email.

 Students who wish to withdraw from the minor programme at any time, please inform firstname.lastname@example.org